RyersonMultimediaLab/DynaSeg/README.md

 The curated directory contains the data splits for unsupervised segmentation, structured according to the splits used by PiCIE.
 ## Acknowledgement
-This codebase is based on MMCV, and it benefits a lot from Densesiam, PiCIE MMSelfSup, and Detectron2.
+This codebase is based on MMCV, and it benefits a lot from DenseSiam, PiCIE MMSelfSup, and Detectron2.

 ## License